Kyoto

-Having just arrived in Nara, we decided to make a detour the next morning to Wazuka, a town in the middle of the mountains, renowned for its tea plantations.
-The idea, once again, was to get away from it all.
+Having just arrived in Nara, we decided to make a detour the next morning to Wazuka, a town in the middle of the mountains, famous for its tea plantations.
+The idea once again was to get away from the more classic circuits of which Nara is a part.

 We couldn't leave Japan without spending a night in a ryokan, these typical guesthouses with hot baths.
 Taking advantage of a walk outside Kyoto, it was in the mountains of Miyama that we tried the experience.

-Determined to get out of Kyoto itself, we set off on a little road trip, heading north of Kyoto Prefecture to Amanohashidate.
-Due to the proximity and the interest of the place, we pushed our excursion that day.
+Determined to get out of Kyoto for a bit, we set off on a little road trip, heading north…

 Kyoto is one of the mythical cities of Japan, and spending 3-4 days there can be largely insufficient.
 But that's the time we had and here are, in my opinion, the must-see places not to be missed.